baney75/barnlabs-t3/docs/instructions.md

 - In production: Bootstrap token is sent via email using Resend
 - Admin user is created by submitting the token along with email/password

-### **File Upload System**
-- UploadThing handles all file uploads with 500MB limit per file
+- UploadThing handles all file uploads with an effective limit of ~300MB per file (tunable)
-- Model files (.glb, .usdz) supported with automatic USDZ suggestion for GLB > 25MB
+- Model files (.glb, .usdz) are supported.
+Automatic USDZ suggestion for GLB > 25MB; for large models request users upload the corresponding USDZ/GLB pair and link them
 - Image uploads for user dashboard logos up to 4MB

 ### **3D Model & AR/VR Features**
 - React Three Fiber powers the web 3D model viewer
 - iOS AR Quick Look integration via `.usdz` files
-- Google Scene Viewer for Android AR via `.glb` files
+- Google Scene Viewer for Android AR via intent URL (with web fallback), not a raw download link
-- VR 360 viewer available at `/vr360.html` using A-Frame
+- VR viewer: improved WebXR-capable viewer planned; basic `/vr360.html` exists as a fallback

 ### **Dashboard System**
 - Drag-and-drop grid layout using react-grid-layout
 - Live Markdown preview with secure HTML sanitization
 - Support for Model, Video, PDF, and Markdown card types
 - User logo/icon customization with real-time preview
+- Per-user scoping for assets and dashboards; admins can access all, employees have elevated assistance permissions

 This document serves as the single source of truth for development practices.
 It should be updated as our tools and processes evolve.